allegro/axion-release-plugin/docs/configuration/repository.md

         }
     }

-By default all changes are pushed to `origin`.
+By default, all changes are pushed to `origin`.

 In some cases (i.e. CI environments) the repository will be working in a `detached head` state, where a single commit is checked out without